grapefruitzinnia/i-requested-my-letters-for-tri-i-and-bme--these-will-be-in-very-soon/README.md

 Tri-I 2/3 LoR are in 🥳

 third one will go in the next week or so, they said it will

+* tri-i: finish by nov 12

+* bme: finish by dec 3